luckspt/Checkout-NodeJS-SDK/README.md

 It is not mandatory to fork this repository for using the PayPal SDK.
 You can refer [PayPal Checkout Server SDK](https://developer.paypal.com/docs/checkout/reference/server-integration) for configuring and working with SDK without forking this code.

-For contirbuting or referrring the samples, You can fork/refer this repository.
+For contributing or referring the samples, you can fork/refer this repository.

 ## Examples
 ### Creating an Order